 If our cash flows and capital resources are insufficient to fund our debt service obligations, we may be forced to reduce or delay investments and capital expenditures, sell assets, seek additional capital or restructure or refinance our indebtedness, including the Credit Facility or the Senior Notes.
 For example, the proceeds of our asset sale program were used to retire a portion of our indebtedness.
 Our ability to restructure or refinance our indebtedness will depend on the condition of the capital and credit markets, including the markets for debt securities and credit facilities, and our financial condition at such time.
 Any refinancing of our indebtedness could be at higher interest rates and may require us to comply with more onerous covenants, which could further restrict our business operations.
 The terms of existing or future debt instruments, including the Credit Facility and the indentures governing our Senior Notes, may restrict us from adopting some of these alternatives.
-In addition, any failure to make payments of interest and principal on our outstanding indebtedness, could result in more onerous restrictions in our debt securities and facilities and may result in us having to post collateral with, or provide letters of credit to, certain transactional counterparties.
-In the absence of sufficient cash flows and capital resources, we could face substantial liquidity problems and might be required to dispose of assets and our use of the proceeds from such disposition.
+In addition, any failure to make payments of interest and principal on our outstanding indebtedness on a timely basis would likely result in a reduction of our credit rating, which could harm our ability to incur additional indebtedness, could result in more onerous restrictions in our debt securities and facilities and may result in us having to post collateral with, or provide letters of credit to, certain transactional counterparties.
+In the absence of sufficient cash flows and capital resources, we could face substantial liquidity problems and might be required to dispose of material assets or operations to meet our debt service and other obligations.
+Our debt documents place certain restrictions on our ability to dispose of assets and our use of the proceeds from such disposition.
 We may not be able to consummate those dispositions and the proceeds of any such disposition may not be adequate to meet any debt service obligations then due.
 These alternative measures may not be successful and may not permit us to meet our scheduled debt service obligations.